 However, COVID is still with us, and its effects will likely be felt for years.
 The ways in which customers shop are markedly different than they were pre-pandemic, which is forcing retailers to refine their approach to brick and mortar.
 As an experiential marketing house, EWI follows retail trends closely, as they unquestionably color the canvas upon which we work.

-For the next six weeks, we will examine some of the changes that we see shaping the future of retail and discuss some of the ways that we think retailers can adapt to provide their customers with world-class experiences in retail’s new normal.
+In an ongoing series of posts, we will examine some of the changes that we see shaping the future of retail and discuss some of the ways that we think retailers can adapt to provide their customers with world-class experiences in retail’s new normal.

-Week One: eCommerce and brick and mortar go hand in hand
+eCommerce and brick and mortar go hand in hand

 The pandemic was a boon to eCommerce.
 Research from Mastercard shows that eCommerce sales went through the roof in May of 2020, right as the COVID-19 pandemic was ramping up in the US.
 For the rest of the year, eCommerce raked in record profits while many physical shops shuttered.
 Brands like J Crew and True Religion filed for bankruptcy, and doomsayers claimed that brick and mortar’s days were numbered.